Alpine Amalfi & Sorrento - the 'Alta Via Trek' (short) - SORT

 This tour shows you the paths not many people walk!
 You will discover that the Amalfi Coast has become Italy’s most famous coastline with good reason, but also that there are still places where you can be all by yourself, surrounded by nature.

 Arrival in Naples.
-By local train you travel to castellammare, from where you travel up with the amazing ‘Funivia’ to the ridge of Mt.
-Faito.
+By local train you travel to Castellammare di Stabia, from where you travel up with the amazing ‘Funivia’ to the ridge of Mount Faito, one of the world’smost spectacular cable car rides!
 Here you settle in your welcoming mountain hotel in the area known as ‘Belvedere’.
 And indeed, the views on the Bay of Naples are indeed grand to say the least!
 If you arrive early, you can already go for a nice walk, and perhaps enjoy the sunset behind the island of Capri.
+At night you dine on local specialties on the premises of the hotel.

 Directly from your hotel you hike into the highest mountains of the Sorrento Peninsula today.
 This central massive, known as the Monte Sant’Angelo a Tre Pizzi’ (the mountain with the three peaks) offers some stunning scenery, with sheer cliffs, grotto’s and lush beech forests.
 First you walk a while along the ridge, along gentle paths through the chestnut forests.
 You follow a stunning path along the northern cliffs of the Monte Sant’Angelo and then start to climb up towards the small church of San Michele, on the edge of the high plain of the ‘Faito’.
 The name ‘Faito’ refers to the extensive beech forests.
 As well is the area known for its ‘neviere’, where snow was stocked to supply the court in Naples with sorbets during Summer.
 Then the ‘Alta Via’ brings you onto the highest peak of the area, Mt.
 San Michele (1444 m. above sea level – at only a mile from the sea shore!).
 After spending some time enjoying the best view that one could take in the Amalfi Coast (and perhaps have lunch here), you continue in western direction, along one of the most scenic paths of the area, with views ranging from the Cilento National Park, Capri & the Bay of Naples.
 Then you descend into a nice wooded area, a park like landscape with cypresses and olive groves, and a stunningly beautiful, easy last stretch through the mountains above Positano brings you to your agriturismo in Santa Maria al Castello, the old fortress defending the narrow valley between the Amalfi and Sorrento sides of the peninsula.
 From here you can admire both the Gulf of Salerno and the Bay of Naples.
 You should make the short walk to one of the most stunning viewpoints in the area: with Positano literally at your feet.
 Dinner is on the premises of the agriturismo, completely based on home grown specialties.